Flicker free lighting makes all the difference

 I have always been fascinated electronics and have had a number of classes over the years, including part of my physics degree and as an Army Signal Officer.
 The idea of making my own light boards has intrigued me for some time.
 Thankfully, I speak rather good German.
 I've found some really interesting sites:

-- Scroll down for some amazing SMD soldering work
+- Scroll down for some amazing SMD soldering work (In German, but look at the pictures)

 - A simpler design